JoachimMartillo/hypercms-modification-viewer/README.txt

 Then we will be ready to develop.

-Here are the current files.
+Here are the current files and directories.

 ./pom.xml
 ./routes